The easiest place to type styles is in the HTML itself. It is also the least useful as you will see later. Start easy though!

 The styles apply to the HTML element they are in and to all the elements inside that element.
 So the background colour applied to the whole page including the paragraphs and lists etc..
 The color style only applied to the paragraph it is in as there are no other elements inside it.

-Add a background colour style to the second paragraph.
-Make it green.
-When you try it the new style should override the background colour from the body element.
-Although the body background colour is inherited by the paragraph (and all the others) the in-line style in this oen paragraph is considered more important and so is used.
+The background colour green in the second paragraph should override the background colour from the body element.
+Although the body background colour is inherited by the second paragraph (and all the others) the in-line style in this one paragraph is considered more important and so is used.

-Add a second style to the body element and try the page in a browser:
+Add a second style to the first p element and try the page in a browser:

 As you just saw adding more styles is easy.
 The trouble is as you add more the HTML starts to get very confused.
 That is one of the three main reasons for not using in-line styles.